jxxcarlson/elm-command-interpreter/README.md

 ### 4.1.
 Main

 The heart of the program is `executeCommand`.
 It is easy to configure.
-The code which executes the commands is houded in module
+The code which carries out the commands is housed in module
 `Commmand`.

 ```elm